 Wealthsimple Trade is a separate entity under the Wealthsimple platform but offers some of the same benefits of its ETF-only counterpart.
 I wrote a separate review on Wealthsimple Trade which you can also read.

 Users can buy both ETFs and individual stocks.

 In addition, there are $0 commissions by Wealthsimple and no minimum investment.

-Essentially the same unique-selling-proposition that the main platform offers carries over to this trading option.
+Essentially the same unique selling proposition that the main platform offers carry over to this trading option.